 ✓ The continuing authority listed on the application is a person.
-The continuing authority listed on the application form is for a business entity which is incorporated under the laws of Missouri.
-The business entity is registered with the Missouri Secretary of State's office and is assigned Charter Number LC014345197 per the Secretary of State's webpage.
-The corporation name with that charter number was verified by the permit writer to match the corporation name on the application form.
-The corporation has a status of "Active" on the Secretary of State's webpage at the time of the drafting of this permit, and therefore a Level 4 Authority.
-There is no approved Clean Water Act Section 208 plan in Stone County.
-The applicant has shown that a higher-level authority is not available to the facility.
+The entity is registered with the Missouri Secretary of State's office and is assigned Charter Number LC014412944 per the Secretary of State's webpage.
+The name with that charter number was verified by the permit writer to match the name on the application form.
+The entity has a status of "Active" on the Secretary of State's webpage at the time of the drafting of this permit.